All Episodes

 And which brings us to a full introduction.

-This is Peggy Rowe, right here.
+This is Peggy Rowe right here.

-And that's you were kind enough to how did you get your son to write the forward on your book?
+How did you get your son to write the forward on your book?

 That was a big coup.